jfmdev/ngComboDatePicker/readme.md

 `ngAttrsDate`  | A JSON object with the attributes to add to the `select` element for the date.
 `ngAttrsMonth`  | A JSON object with the attributes to add to the `select` element for the month.
 `ngAttrsYear`  | A JSON object with the attributes to add to the `select` element for the year.
-`ngYearOrder`  | A _string_ indicating of the years must be sorted in "ascending" or "descending" order.
+`ngYearOrder`  | A _string_ indicating if the years must be sorted in "ascending" or "descending" order.
+`ngTimezone`  | A _number_ indicating timezone to be used.
+By default the timezone of the client is used.

 License
 -------